emceDev/MERN/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To run this project you need to:

+1. clone it
+2. Install dependancies
+3. modify .env variable to:
+   NODE_ENV = set to development or production
+   MONG_USER = set to mongodb atlas user
+   MONG_PASS = set to mongodb atlas password
+   JWT_SECRET = set to JWT secret token string
+4. navigate to /front and command: npm run
+5. Navigate to /back and command: node index.js

 # General description

 This project was built in order to learn MERN stack.